Numeric Lyndon-based feature embedding of sequencing reads for machine learning approaches: Related work

 \section{Related work}

 The past years have seen impressive advances in sequence mining.
-State-of-the-art sequence mining methods could be categorized as follows: \textit{(i)} sequence alignment~\cite{stoye1997dca,edgar2010search,fu2012cd}, \textit{(ii)} string kernels~\cite{leslie2004mismatch,kuang2005profile,eskin2002mismatch}, \textit{(iii)} time-series classification~\cite{bagnall2015time,hills2014classification,bostrom2017binary,lines2016hive}, and \textit{(iv)} pattern discovery~\cite{comin2012alignment,didier2012variable,zaki2001spade}.
-In the following we will focus on the feature embedding of \textit{sequencing reads}.
+State-of-the-art sequence mining methods could be categorized as follows: \textit{(i)} sequence alignment~\cite{stoye1997dca}, \textit{(ii)} string kernels~\cite{leslie2004mismatch}, \textit{(iii)} time-series classification~\cite{bagnall2015time,hills2014classification}, and \textit{(iv)} pattern discovery~\cite{didier2012variable,zaki2001spade}.
+In the following, we will focus on the feature embedding of \textit{sequencing reads}.

-Recent results in the NLP~\cite{mikolov2013efficient,mikolov2013distributed} exploited the \textit{word embedding} in the identification of terms with a similar linguistic context.
+Recent results in NLP~\cite{mikolov2013efficient} identify terms with a similar linguistic context by exploiting \textit{word embedding}.
 In this approach, known as \texttt{word2vec}, words or phrases are mapped to vectors of real numbers in a low-dimensional space.
-By training a neural network over a large text corpus, words with similar linguistic context may be mapped close by in the Euclidean space.
+By training a neural network over a large text corpus, words with similar linguistic context correspond to vectors that are close points in the Euclidean space.

-In~\cite{asgari2015continuous} the \texttt{word2vec} framework is applied to the feature extraction from biological sequences.
-The embeddings generated from their algorithm is named \texttt{BioVec} for general biological sequences and \texttt{ProtVec} for the specific case of proteins.
-Such representations may be utilized for several common bioinformatics tasks, such as protein-space analysis, protein family classification, and disordered proteins visualization and classification. \texttt{seq2vec}~\cite{kimothi2016distributed} extends the idea proposed in~\cite{asgari2015continuous} by modeling a sequence as a sentence in a text corpus and the $k$-mers derived from such a sequence as words in the sentence, which are given as input to the embedding algorithm.
-In \cite{fastDNA}, authors propose a novel model for fast classification of DNA sequences, named \texttt{fastDNA}, produced by next-generation sequencing methods.
-It is based on \texttt{FastText} \cite{bojanowski2016enriching}, which is an extension of \texttt{word2vec}, where the main difference is that instead of using individual words to train the Neural Network, words are broken into several n-grams.
-In \cite{DNABERT}, instead, another well known NLP model, the Bidirectional Encoder Representations from Transformers (BERT), is adapted to model DNA general embeddings.
-The result is \texttt{DNABERT}, a novel pre-trained bidirectional encoder representations for DNA-language.
+In~\cite{asgari2015continuous} the \texttt{word2vec} framework is applied to extract features from biological sequences.
+The embeddings generated for general biological sequences are named \texttt{BioVec} for genomic sequence and \texttt{ProtVec} for proteins.
+The tool \texttt{seq2vec}~\cite{kimothi2016distributed} extends the idea proposed in~\cite{asgari2015continuous} by modeling a sequence as a sentence in a text corpus while $k$-mers derived from such a sequence are words in the sentence given as input to the embedding algorithm.
+In~\cite{fastDNA}, a novel model for fast classification of sequencing reads is proposed, which is named \texttt{fastDNA}.
+It is based on \texttt{FastText}~\cite{bojanowski2016enriching}, which is an extension of \texttt{word2vec}, where the main difference is that instead of using individual words to train the Neural Network, words are broken into several n-grams used to train the network.